-The progress of pupils in Years 7, 8 and 9 is monitored by the Head of Key Stage 3 and that of pupils in Years 10 and 11 by the Heads of House.
-The Pastoral Heads monitor pupils’ academic attainment, their behaviour and their attendance.
+The progress of pupils in Years 7, 8 and 9 is monitored by the Head of Key Stage 3 and that of pupils in Years 10 and 11 by the Head of KS4.
+Staff, including the Pastoral Team and Family Support Worker, monitor pupils’ academic attainment, their behaviour and their attendance.
 They liaise closely with the Senior Management Team and with the Pupil Support Workers (PSWs).
 They provide individual pastoral support aimed at improving pupils’ behaviour and encouraging them to fulfil their potential in the classroom.
 They work closely with parents and carers wherever this is required.
 They come to know their pupils exceptionally well and have a vital role to play in ensuring that pupils make the most of their time at Belmont School.

 The Pupil Support Worker

 Each class group has its own Pupil Support Worker who is responsible for the behaviour within the classroom and during non-curriculum activities.
 This is achieved through monitoring each pupil’s behaviour and where necessary contributing to the setting of targets, thus encouraging the individual to perform to the best of his ability and potential.